eag838/To-Dos/Toxics Important Notes.md

 - Set the value to 1/2MDL
 - Set the value to 0

-The 0.48-0.52 range in step 1 of calculating MOMM was included in the original toxics database to give some leeway for data type conversion errors if any data values submitted as 0.5 * LOD (because MS Access tends to tack on trailing 9s).
+The 0.48-0.52 range in step 1 of calculating MOMM was included in the original toxics database to give some leeway for data type conversion errors if any data values submitted as 0.5 * MDL (because MS Access tends to tack on trailing 9s).
 We might be able to ignore that part when we calculate the monthly means.